ironhack-labs/unit-testing-guided-example/README.md

 Second, you will find a tests directory.
 This directory contains multiple files with the `.spec.js` extensions.
 It is common to name unit test files ending with a `.spec.js` or `.tests.js` extension.

 Third, our main working file, `calculator.js`.
 It contains four distinct functions, one for each of the basic arithmetic operations.
 The functions `sum`, `subtract` and `divide` are incomplete.
 Later in the lab, you'll be asked to work on each to meet specific requirements.
 The fourth function, `multiply`, is implemented.
 You'll be asked to create unit tests to ensure that it runs as expected.
+At the bottom of this file you'll find an unfamiliar syntax (reading `module.exports = /* ... */`).
+It is required to make our unit tests work, and you'll be learning more about it later on.

 Files such as `package-lock.json`, and directories such as `.github` are not relevant right now.